Quick Search

 Other Notable Achievement with the 303rd BG(H):

-Served with the USAF from 1948 to 1977.
-Retired as a Colonel in 1977 after a distinguished military career in the Strategic Air Command.
-Was one of the founders of the 303rd Bomb Group Association and became President in 1979.
+He served with the USAF from 1948 to 1978 and retired as a Colonel in 1977, after a distinguished military career in the Strategic Air Command, having been active in WWII, the Cuban Missile Crisis and Vietnam.

 [Researched by Historian Harry D. Gobrecht]